katjaweb/gapfinder/README.md

 2. Clone this repository (or download the zip and extract it).

-3. Create a `.env` file from the template and add your API key:
+3. Create a `.env` file and add your API keys:

        cp .env.example .env

 4. Install dependencies:

        uv sync

+5. Authenticate to logfire

+       uv run logfire auth

 5. Start Jupyter: